dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 The result showed that vendors with the highest *percentage* of freight costs are often not the same as those with the highest *total* freight.
 This suggests that smaller or more specialized vendors may have less optimized shipping logistics, making freight a larger proportion of the overall cost for their products.

-### c.
+### d.
 Profitability via Gross Margin:
-A very important financial measure is gross margin by vendor.
-This helps identify which suppliers contribute the most to Bibitor's profit.
+One of the most critical financial metrics for vendor evaluation is Gross Margin.
+By comparing the **Total Revenue (Sales)** with the **Total Cost (Purchases)** for each vendor, we can identify which suppliers contribute the most to Bibitor’s overall profitability — not just in terms of efficiency, but in actual dollars earned.

+The SQL query below calculates **Gross Profit** and **Gross Margin %** for each vendor, helping prioritize high-performing supplier relationships:

 ```sql
 -- Calculates the Gross Margin (Profit) by comparing Total Cost (Purchases) to Total Revenue (Sales) for each vendor